trustmark-2005-ltd/TrustMark-Supplier-Integration/README.md

 The TrustMark Supplier.IntegrationApi (SIAPI) allows consumers (Energy Suppliers) to query Projects and Measures that exist within the TrustMark Retrofit Platform under ECO4 and ECO+ for purposes of verifying data correctness to improve downstream Ofgem processes.

 This allows suppliers to be able to check that the data they hold about a project / measure is consistent with that lodged with TrustMark before notifying Ofgem of the measure.
-This new service does not retrurn a match / mismatch against data attributes, it retruns the values provided to TrustMark by the party lodging the measure.
+This new service does not return a match / mismatch against data attributes, it returns the values provided to TrustMark by the party lodging the measure.

 Notes:
 * This may be subject to change due to Ofgem requirements.